line72/usbmdistros/website/content/products/deinonychus-ode_to_acts_of_murder,_dystopia_and_suicide.md

 ---
+actualPrice: $25.00
-title: "DEINONYCHUS - Ode To Acts Of Murder, Dystopia And Suicide"
+album: Ode To Acts Of Murder, Dystopia And Suicide
-date: 2021-06-22T16:40:36
-draft: false
-artist: "DEINONYCHUS"
+artist: DEINONYCHUS
-album: "Ode To Acts Of Murder, Dystopia And Suicide"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:45'
+draft: false
 images:
-    - "/images/covers/deinonychus-ode_to_acts_of_murder,_dystopia_and_suicide.jpg"
+- /images/covers/deinonychus-ode_to_acts_of_murder,_dystopia_and_suicide.jpg
-thumbnailImage: "/images/covers/deinonychus-ode_to_acts_of_murder,_dystopia_and_suicide-thumb.jpg"
-actualPrice: $25.00
 inStock: true
+thumbnailImage: /images/covers/deinonychus-ode_to_acts_of_murder,_dystopia_and_suicide-thumb.jpg
+title: DEINONYCHUS - Ode To Acts Of Murder, Dystopia And Suicide
 ---

 ## Vinyl